PsCushman/food-deserts-ca/README.md

 **Access, Groceries, and Ronald**

 The presence of grocery store and superstore access are two of the most important indicators of low access to healthy food options.
-As access decreased so did grocery stores, but not as drastically as we expected. (see fig…)
+As access decreased so did grocery stores, but not as drastically as we expected.

 However, fast food options stayed more or less constant in Northern CA even as other options, grocery stores for example, decreased, leaving counties with low access scores, higher access to fast food in comparison to other healthy options.
-When comparing increases in low access to increases in fast food, we had a p-value of significantly less than .05 and a correlation coefficient of essentially zero (-.01)  (see fig…)
+When comparing increases in low access to increases in fast food, we had a p-value of significantly less than .05 and a correlation coefficient of essentially zero (-.01)

 **Demographics**